Abbott Labs stock and its dividend hold a special place in my portfolio.

-Why?
-I worked at Abbott for nearly 10 years.
-Grinding my way up the finance and accounting ranks.
-But that was a long time ago.
-I’m glad to be just an owner now and not an employee.
+During that time, I worked my way up the finance and accounting ranks as best I could.
+But that was many years ago.
+I’m much happier to just be an owner now; not an employee.

 Abbott has been in business for more than 125 years.
-The company is truly global and operates in over 150 countries with 100,000 employees.
+The company is truly global and operates in over 160 countries with 107,000 employees.

 First of all, Cardiovascular.
 These products provide innovative technologies that can improve the way doctors treat people with vascular diseases, irregular heartbeats and diseases of the heart’s valves.

 Diabetes helps people manage their health more effectively and comfortably.
 Abbott’s testing products provide accurate data to drive informed care decisions.